 The up side ~ it sure smells better after you tone it down with baking soda.
 It just feels “friendlier”.

 My greatest discovery ~ is that vinegar makes a great rinse aid!
-I’ll keep using that even if I peter out on these other recipes.
+I’ll probably keep using that even if I peter out on these other recipes.